epiverse-trace/epiparameter/README.md

 epidists <- epidist_db()
 #> Returning 122 results that match the criteria (99 are parameterised).
 #> Use subset to filter by entry variables or single_epidist to return a single entry.
-#> To retrieve the short citation for each use the 'get_citation' function
+#> To retrieve the citation for each use the 'get_citation' function
 epidists
 #> List of <epidist> objects
 #>   Number of entries in library: 122